rajsawala/series-parallel-hev-simulink-stateflow/README.md

 ## Project Overview

 The project models a Series-Parallel HEV powertrain in MATLAB Simulink and Stateflow.
-The vehicle can operate in different modes depending on speed demand, torque demand, battery SOC, road grade, and EMS logic.
+The vehicle can operate in different modes depending on speed demand, torque demand, battery SOC, road grade, and Energy Management System logic.

 The model includes: